 It isn’t the whole picture, but Gaudreau has had a longtime habit of shooting from extremely low angles.
 At the beginning of his career, it worked fairly often.
 When these shots go in, they look pretty cool.
 Even now, he finds the net every now and then from a terrible angle.

-But much more often, the shots wildly miss the net, leading to either a turnover or kill the flow offensively.
+But much more often, the shots wildly miss the net, leading to either a turnover or killing the flow offensively.
 Just because he can score from these angles doesn’t mean he should try, at least not as often.

 “You miss 100% of the shots you don’t take.”Wayne Gretzky